erodrigufer/erodrigufer.github.io/content/blog/1-dependency-management-fatigue.md

    Only ship features that you plan to maintain in the long-term.
    Do not unnecessarily rename your exported objects.

-Look, I am really grateful for open source maintainers, and you can do wahtever you want with your projects (I myself do the same with mine).
+Look, I am really grateful for open source maintainers, and you can do whatever you want with your projects (I myself do the same with mine).
 But if your goal is to sustain a happy userbase, I would say that appreciating the user's precious time must be a big priority.

 ## I just don't have the time to deal with this...